 Unfortunately, the only true way to test for a blighted ovum is time.
 If you've been told a baby is always seen by seven or eight weeks, you've been misinformed.
-Many women with gestational sacs measuring bigger than the 20 mm find their babies after eight weeks.
+Many women with gestational sacs measuring bigger than 20 mm find their babies after eight weeks.

 The UK is the first to acknowledge that misdiagnosed miscarriages are indeed a problem.
-The Royal College of Obstetricians and Gynecologists have revised their guidelines.
+The Royal College of Obstetricians and Gynecologists have revised its guidelines.
 If your gestational sac is more than 25 mm and/or the CRL is 7 mm or more, you should wait a week to verify, if there are no complications.
 If the measurements are less, you are too early to diagnose.

 The vast majority of women who find their babies after eight weeks have a tilted uterus.
 Although some women who have an anteverted uterus (normal position) have found their babies later as well.

 Does a Tilted Uterus Matter?